 Numbness and tingling are unusual prickling sensations that can happen in any part of your body.
-People generally notice these sensations in hands, feet, arms, and legs.
+People generally notice these sensations in their:

-These are all examples of pressure being put on nerves.
+The examples above place pressure on your nerves.
 Once you move, the numbness will get better.

 - an insect or animal bite

-- abnormal level of vitamin B-12, potassium, calcium, or sodium
+- atypically low levels of vitamin B12, potassium, calcium, or sodium

 - radiation therapy